Have you wondered where to stay in Bali for digital nomads, and come across many suggesting Canggu?

 However, living frugally in Canggu doesn’t mean you’ll live an uncomfortable life and eat cheap processed food.

 Therefore, living moderately for $800 per month is completely possible.

 - food, and

 - Low budget: Homestay with a private room and bathroom (might not have a hot shower) starting from $250 a month.

 - Mid-range budget: A decent guest house starting from $350 (on average) per month.

 - Fancy: A private one-bedroom villa starting from $700 (on average) per month.

 Hotels can cost anything from $30 to a whopping $700 a night.

-Canggu has tons of decent accommodation for a Canggu Digital Nomad!
-It has places to suit every type of budget, try staying in different neighbourhoods.
+Admittedly, Canggu has tons of decent accommodations for a Canggu Digital Nomad!
+It has places to suit every type of budget, try staying in different neighborhoods.